apache/trafficserver/doc/admin-guide/installation/index.en.rst

      bin/traffic_ctl

-Please note that :program:`traffic_ctl`, while a fine tool for an administrator, is a poor choice for automation, especially that of monitoring.
-See our chapter on :ref:`monitoring-traffic` for how to do that more efficiently and effectively.
+Please note that :program:`traffic_ctl`, while a fine tool for administrators, is a poor choice for automation, especially that of monitoring.
+See our chapter on :ref:`monitoring <admin-monitoring>` for how to do that more efficiently and effectively.

 .. _stop-traffic-server: